Search Results

 Mistake #5: Neglecting to inform remote employees

 With remote work now the norm for many businesses, it’s important to consider how you’ll share labor law postings with them.
-By law, you’re required to provide mandatory labor law notices to employees whether they work on site or off-site.
-Regulations don’t specify the format, but it’s become more common to provide electronic postings to all off-site employees.
+By law, you’re required to provide mandatory labor law notices to employees whether they work on site or remotely.
+While the format isn’t specified, electronic delivery is now a widely accepted solution.

 Dedicated Service Keeps Your Workplace Postings Up to Date

-No matter the size of your business, don’t neglect your federal, state and local posting requirements — or cut corners with the specifics.
-Poster Guard® Poster Compliance Service provides 365 days of posting coverage, as well as automatic replacements with mandatory changes.
+No matter the size of your business, it’s vital to keep up with federal, state and local posting requirements.
+Poster Guard® Poster Compliance Service provides 365 days of posting coverage that includes automatic poster replacements when mandatory changes occur.
 The result is complete and guaranteed coverage, no matter how many legislative changes occur in a year.

 Get Free